 Aspen School District lines up moving parts to re-open

-With its students spread across three buildings, the Aspen Elementary School has had nearly the entire public school campus to itself since class started the last week of August.
+With its students spread across three buildings, the Aspen Elementary School has had nearly the entire public school campus to itself since class started the Tuesday after Labor Day.

 AES is serving as a testing ground of sorts for the district — its smaller K-8 Aspen Community School in Woody Creek also is open to in-person learning — whose leaders are trying to figure out how to open the campus to its entire enrollment of more than 1,600.